Penny167/meet/README.md

 Information about the testing approach, test runner, packages and files is included in the Testing section below.
 The Installation and set up section details the steps followed to register the app with Google and to set up the cloud server with AWS Lambda.

-Note that as this project was built for educational purposes, the events fetched from the Google Calendar are fictitious.
+Note that as this project was built for educational purposes the events fetched from the Google Calendar are fictitious.

 ## Live website